 Gayathri Sivakumar is an Assistant Professor at Colorado State University.
 Her dissertation examined the effects of exposure to online health information on people’s beliefs, compliance, and trust in their doctors.
 She was involved in a study with Marie-Louise Mares and Laura Stephenson on children’s understandings of race and ethnicity.
 Additionally, she worked with Wenjie Yan at identifying the factors that influence the quality of political discussions in online sports forums.

-Laura Stephenson received her PhD from UW-Madison and her M.A. from University of Pennsylvania, Annenberg School.
+Laura Stephenson is a community organizer who focuses on children’s media use.
+She received her PhD from UW-Madison and her M.A. from University of Pennsylvania, Annenberg School.
 Her research focuses on the role of television in the home, specifically understanding parental mediation and the impact of family life stage.
 Her driving question is how do parents use media within the home at different stages of their child(ren)’s development to strengthen the parent-child relationship?
-Currently, she is working on a project with Marie-Louise Mares, Amy Nathanson (The Ohio State University), and Nicole Martins (Indiana University) on parental conflict surrounding children’s media use.
+She was involved in a project with Marie-Louise Mares, Amy Nathanson (The Ohio State University) and Nicole Martins (Indiana University) on parental conflict surrounding children’s media use.
 During her time at UW-Madison, she held an Advanced Opportunity Fellowship, given by the Graduate School.
 This competitive, merit-based fellowship is intended to increase the racial and ethnic diversity of the graduate student population at UW-Madison.

-Wenjie Yan is generally interested in the interplay between media effects, psychological impact, and citizen participation.
+Wenjie Yan is the Associate Director for the Institute of Journalism of Social Development at Zhejiang University.
+She is generally interested in the interplay between media effects, psychological impact, and citizen participation.
 During her time at UW-Madison, she was actively involved in a number of CCR research projects on civic engagement in the contexts of U.S. and Chinese societies.
 Her dissertation investigated how the differences in public opinions and ideologies affect deliberative engagement via individuals’ egocentric attributions of bias to others.

-Jiawen Zheng received her PhD from the Department of Communication Arts at UW-Madison, and she received her Master’s degree in Communication Studies from Nanyang Technological University in Singapore.
+Jiawen Zheng is a researcher at Nanjing University in the School of Journalism and Communication.
+She received her PhD from the Department of Communication Arts at UW-Madison, and she received her Master’s degree in Communication Studies from Nanyang Technological University in Singapore.
 One line of her research interests deal with deliberative democracy, information processing, and people’s epistemic motivations.
 The second line of her research focuses on new media technology and its potential impacts on participation, especially in China.